 This page is about radiotherapy for symptoms caused by cancer in the brain.
 There is information about

 You have radiotherapy to the brain as a course of daily treatment sessions called fractions.
-How long the course lasts will vary.
+How long the course lasts varies.
 But it is likely to be 1 to 2 weeks of daily treatments.

 You have a specialised CT planning scan so the treatment team can plan exactly where to give the radiotherapy.

 To have the treatment you lie on a radiotherapy couch.
-The radiographers will help you to get into the right position.
+The radiographers help you to get into the right position.
 It is very important that you keep perfectly still.
-So you may have a mask or shell to wear.
+You might have a mask or shell to wear to help with this.
 While you are lying down, the mask fixes over your face and head and onto the radiotherapy couch.
 It makes sure that you don’t move in the middle of your treatment.

 Palliative brain radiotherapy may take a few days or weeks to work.
-The radiotherapy may cause a little swelling around the tumour at first, which may make your symptoms seem as though they are getting worse.
-But you should then notice that your symptoms start to improve within a couple of weeks.
+The radiotherapy might cause a little swelling around the tumour at first, which may make your symptoms seem as though they are getting worse.
+You should then notice that your symptoms start to improve within a couple of weeks.

-The radiotherapy may also help to stop new areas of cancer developing in the brain.
-So although you will not notice it, the treatment may be stopping the situation from worsening.
+The radiotherapy might also help to stop new areas of cancer developing in the brain.
+So although you won't notice it, the treatment may be stopping the situation from getting worse.

-If you have treatment to your brain, some or all of your hair may fall out.
+If you have treatment to your brain, some or all of your hair might fall out.
 You only get hair loss within the area treated with radiotherapy.
 It usually starts to grow back a few months after the treatment is over.
-But this growth is sometimes patchy, particularly at first.
+This growth is sometimes patchy, particularly at first.
 Your nurse can give you information about coping with hair loss and getting a wig before the treatment starts.
 There are also other ways of covering your head.

-The treatment will make you increasingly drowsy as you go through the course.
-You may find it very hard to stay awake after a week or so.
-This drowsiness will gradually go within a few weeks of your treatment finishing.
+The treatment makes you increasingly drowsy as you go through the course.
+You might find it very hard to stay awake after a week or so.
+This drowsiness gradually goes within a few weeks of your treatment finishing.